Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - A COUNTER Metric_Type used to report on searches conducted at the platform level.

        Note: Searches conducted against multiple databases on the platform will only be counted once.
      -

+   * - Searches_Regular
+     - A COUNTER Metric_Type used to report on searches conducted by a user on a host site where the user has the option of selecting the databases being searched.

+       Note: If a search is conducted across multiple databases, each database searched will count that search.

+       See also Regular search.
+     -

    * - Section